stride3d/stride-docs/en/manual/scripts/best-practice.md

     - you won't need to keep a document going over each identifier you might have in game, one just has to look at the directory were they are stored in the editor.
 - Easy to extend; your identifier can now be more than just that, you can attach properties to it, perhaps a description to keep more information about this key.

+## Avoid EventKeys, async and other systems with large levels of indirection when mutating the game state
+Event keys and async methods carry a lot of implicit complexity as they may not complete when signaled/called.
+When the async resumed/the event key is received, the game may not be in a state where the logic you run is still valid.
+Some entities might have been removed from the scene, the inventory might no longer hold the item, the player character may be incapacitated ...

+This quirk also means that their execution are not part of their callers' stack, making debugging issues with them far harder to figure out.

+Their lifetime is also far harder to reason about as EventKeys will carry the signal even if the scene was replaced in the meantime, while async will continue running when running outside your AsyncScript's `Execute()`

+Alternatives to EventKeys
+- C# events, although this requires the receivers to have a direct reference to the sender
+- Components with an interface bound to a [Flexible processors](../engine/entity-component-system/flexible-processing.md).
+Add the processor to the service registry, call some method which goes through and call each one of the components implementing the interface of that processor

+Alternatives to async
+- Restructure your async into a synchronous one ... obviously !
+- If you can't avoid using async ...
+- Don't touch the game state, just take some input, spit out an output that gets read by a `SyncScript`
+- Ensure you always leave the game state in a valid state before awaiting, and after awaiting check that it is still in a state were continuing the async method makes sense.
+I.e.: are we suddenly back on the main menu ?!

+You may notice that those two last ones could require a ton of additional logic to support properly, this is an indication that your logic should be rethought - you're writing yourself into a corner

 ## Avoid writing extension methods for access shortcuts

 This is specifically referring to methods of this kind: